 This distinction between positive awe and negative awe may seem to muddy the definition of the sublime that various philosophers have worked on.
 However, the burgeoning research on awe is just further proof that we should be wary about narrowly defining the sublime.
 It is, after all, a highly dynamic and complicated emotion, often varying in degree in quality and intensity.
 To further illustrate this point, it is clear that many psychedelic experiences can involve negative rather than positive awe.
 You will recall that Otto’s concept of the numinous featured the mysterium tremendum, such as the will, power, and presence of a wrathful God, which inspires trembling, shuddering, and a feeling of being overpowered and overwhelmed.
 Such terror is also mixed with wonder and positive feelings.
 Yet, based on the sublime’s multifarious nature, we should grant that the different qualities of the numinous or the sublime don’t always appear in equal measure.

-In psychedelic-induced divinity or sublimity, for instance, there aren’t equal parts fear with equal parts fascination.
-There are varying degrees.
+In psychedelic-induced divinity or sublimity, for instance, there isn’t necessarily fear and fascination in equal parts.
+There can be varying degrees of each.
 Hence, in a state of psychedelic sublimity, there can be a preponderance of the negative aspects of awe: fear, terror, dread, anxiety, and powerlessness.
 In the numinous occasioned by psychedelics, the divine may be perceived as predominantly terrifying, as a malignant or evil presence.
 Many people who have negative DMT experiences will often report encounters with evil or demonic entities, rather than the loving – yet still overwhelming – entities encountered during positive experiences.
-It is, indeed, certainly possible to come face-to-face with a “wholly other” that is wholly malevolent and during and after such a psychedelic experience, there may be no improvements in positive well-being; instead, there could be a worsening of well-being.
-Such experiences can entail terror and panic of the sort that, if not dealt with appropriately, can lead to lasting, negative repercussions.
+It is, indeed, certainly possible to come face-to-face with a “wholly other” that is wholly malevolent, and during and after such a psychedelic experience, there may be no improvements in well-being; instead, there could be a worsening of well-being.
+Such experiences can entail terror and panic of the sort that, if not dealt with appropriately, may lead to short- to long-term negative repercussions.